Andrepereira2001/feup-lbaw-2021/ebd.md

 ### 1. Database Workload

-> A study of the predicted system load (database load), organized in subsections.
+> A study of the predicted system load (database load).

-#### 1.1.
-Tuple Estimation

 > Estimate of tuples at each relation.

 | **Relation reference** | **Relation Name** | **Order of magnitude**        | **Estimated growth** |
 | ------------------ | ------------- | ------------------------- | -------- |